pavi-ninjaac/Specrom_Analysis/review.md

 ![Screenshot (403)](https://user-images.githubusercontent.com/51699297/104180597-633dec80-5433-11eb-9ed0-eef3aaa3ff2e.png)

 # Make Balanced Dataset:
 - Our model needs a  balanced dataset, which means all categories must have the same number of samples, then only we can get better performance.
-For this, I have dropped the “Education, Style, College, Environment “ categories which all have a very small number of samples, and selected 3000 samples from the remaining 15 categories, now our dataset has 45000 samples under 15 categories.
+For this, I have dropped the “Education, Style, College, Environment ,etc “ categories which all have a very small number of samples, and selected 3000 samples from the remaining 15 categories, now our dataset has 45000 samples under 15 categories.
 - Now, our dataset’s category distribution is looks like below,

 ![Screenshot (418)](https://user-images.githubusercontent.com/51699297/104292151-7956b600-54e2-11eb-85dc-7543e38aed26.png)